 2 1/2 cups flour

 8 ounces white chocolate, melted

 !.
 Stir together chopped pecans and 1/4 cup melted butter.
 Spread in an even layer on a parchment lined sheet pan.
-Bake at 350° for 15 – 20 minutes, stirring them around once half way through. until pecans are toasted (you’ll be able to smell them).
+Bake at 350° for 10 – 20 minutes, stirring them around once half way through. until pecans are toasted (you’ll be able to smell them).
+Keep checking and stirring so they don’t burn.
 Remove from oven, and let cool.